Leo3418/leo3418.github.io/collections/_posts/en/2020-04-24-restarting-personal-site.md

 Besides, I have been playing around with many other things, including Minecraft Forge mod development, RPM packaging, Docker, and even GTA Online.
 In fact, I am planning to start a collection of GTA Online tips!
-As an experienced player, I see new players making common mistakes and have a lot of things to share with the player community.
+As an experienced player who has played for 2000+ hours, I see new players making common mistakes and have a lot of things to share with the player community.
 Topics to write about and inspirations keep popping up in my mind, and it is time to reconstruct my personal site as a platform to post all these ideas.

 This time, I decide to use Jekyll.
 Being proficient in Markdown now, there is no reason for me to give it up and keep hardcoding my post in HTML.
 With site